 As he puts it: Literary Tourists are a hard breed to define.
 I came to literary tourism through the doors of a used bookstore – via the hunt.
 And yet, book shopping represents just one of many ways into this world.
 Many enter through the pages of a novel.
 They like to visit places that appear in fiction, others enjoy exploring landscapes that inspired great poems; some go on pilgrimages to pay homage to their favourite authors, others seek out the book itself and go to rare book libraries and antiquarian bookstores; still others love good theatre and attend live stage performances, while many like to hunt down famous living authors, listen to them read, buy their books and get them signed.

 There are lots of ways to be a literary tourist – each typically involves authors and places, imagination and reality.
 The result is invariably memorable.
 And that’s what I try to capture here.

-“For the past decade, I’ve had the good fortune of travelling around the globe meeting and interviewing world-famous authors and bibliophiles, visiting literary destinations, and attending literary events.
-I launched Literary Tourist to share stories about my adventures.
+For the past decade I’ve had the good fortune of travelling around the globe meeting and interviewing all sorts of authors and bibliophiles, visiting interesting literary destinations, and attending lively literary events.
+I launched Literary Tourist in order to tell others about my adventures.